artabramov/hidden7/README.md

-# Hidden — encrypted self-hosted S3 storage
+# Hidden S3 — encrypted self-hosted S3 storage

-Hidden is S3-compatible object storage for sensitive data on privately managed infrastructure.
+This is S3-compatible object storage for sensitive data on privately managed infrastructure.
 It provides filesystem-level encryption independently of the S3 layer while maintaining full S3 compatibility.